Having good dental care, promotes a long healthy life.

 What is a board-certified veterinary dentist?

 The American Veterinary Dental College (AVDC) is the board certifying organization for specialists in veterinary dentistry and oral surgery.
 The veterinary dental specialist is trained in advanced oral surgery, medicine and dentistry.
 Veterinary Dental Specialists identify and treat periodontal disease, perform root canals, place metal crowns, repair jaw fractures, remove oral cancer, and correct orthodontic abnormalities.
 Advanced diagnostics, including dental radiology and laboratory evaluations, allow proper diagnosis of the oral abnormalities and related medical problems.
 Since patients with oral health problems usually require general anesthesia for evaluation and treatment, veterinary dental specialists also receive extensive training in the safe and effective use of anesthesia and pain management.
+All Pets Dental also has the availability to use a board certified anesthesiologist by appointment.

 For more information, please go to the AVDC website.